Methodological Contribution: MOFFlow Architecture

 This is a Methodological Paper ($\Psi_{\text{Method}}$).

-It introduces MOFFlow, a novel generative architecture and training framework designed specifically for the structure prediction of Metal-Organic Frameworks (MOFs).
-The paper focuses on the algorithmic innovation of decomposing the problem into rigid-body assembly on a Riemannian manifold, validates this through extensive comparison against SOTA baselines, and performs ablation studies to justify architectural choices.
-While it leverages the theory of flow matching, its primary contribution is the application-specific architecture and the handling of modular constraints rather than new theoretical proofs.
+It introduces MOFFlow, a generative architecture and training framework designed specifically for the structure prediction of Metal-Organic Frameworks (MOFs).
+The paper focuses on the algorithmic innovation of decomposing the problem into rigid-body assembly on a Riemannian manifold, validates this through comparison against existing baselines, and performs ablation studies to justify architectural choices.
+While it leverages the theory of flow matching, its primary contribution is the application-specific architecture and the handling of modular constraints.

 The primary motivation is to overcome the scalability and accuracy limitations of existing methods for MOF structure prediction.